staywithfian/Vehicle-Parking-Management-System/README.md

 ## ✅ Requirements

 - XAMPP or any Apache server with PHP & MySQL
-- PHP 7.x or higher
+- PHP 7 or higher
 - A browser to run the app

-## 📂 Folder Structure